Paige668/Asset-Lifestyle-System/README.md

 ## Testing

-This project includes comprehensive unit tests to ensure code quality and reliability.
+This project includes unit tests focused on service-layer business logic using an isolated InMemory database setup.

 ### Running Tests